se donner de la peine pour faire quelque chose

 Çela ne vaut pas la peine! = It's just not worth it!

-The rocks on top of this cabanon help hold down the roof tiles when the Mistral wind blows!
+The rocks on top of the roof help hold the tiles down when the Mistral wind blows!
+All photos taken with this handy pocket camera.